José Sánchez del Río: Torture and death

-It was later reported that José was captured by government forces, who ordered him to renounce his faith in Christ, under threat of death.
+It was then reported that José was captured by government forces, who ordered him to renounce his faith in Christ, under threat of death.
 He refused to accept apostasy.

 To break his resolve, he was made to watch the hanging of another Cristero that they had in custody, but instead José encouraged the man, saying that they would soon meet again in Heaven after death.
 In prison, José prayed the Rosary daily and wrote an emotional letter to his mother, saying that he was ready to fulfill the will of God to whom he dedicated himself.
 His father attempted to raise a ransom to save him, but was not able to appease the government in time to do so, thus failing to secure the release of his son.

 Others recalled the gruesome events that transpired after the government's failure to break José's resolve on the evening of February 10, 1928: "Consequently they cut the bottom of his feet and obliged him to walk around the town toward the cemetery.
 They also at times cut him with a machete until he was bleeding from several wounds.
 He cried and moaned with pain, but he did not give in.
 At times they stopped him and said, 'If you shout, "Death to Christ the King" we will spare your life'.
 José would only shout, 'I will never give in.
 Viva Cristo Rey!'"